 - Keep your diet rich in nutrients.
 Enjoy a variety of nutrient dense foods in your regular eating patterns: eat the meat and organs (liver, tongue, heart, and more) from pasture-raised animals; shellfish or fish, preferably wild or sustainably raised; a wide variety (eat all the colors) of vegetables and fruits, emphasizing vegetables rather than fruits.
 Without dairy, you can still enjoy plenty of health fats such as fat that comes naturally with fish or with meat, avocado, coconut, and olive oils.

 - Seafood: Emphasize omega-3-rich varieties such as wild Alaskan salmon and salmon roe (avoid farmed), herring, anchovies, sardines, and cooked or smoked oysters.
-To enhance nutrient absorption, add butter or cream sauce to fish and sour cream to roe.
+To enhance nutrient absorption, add coconut, avocado or olive oil to your plate.

 - Raw fish: To ensure safety, marinate for 7-24 hours in lemon or lime juice.